Synthetixio/js-monorepo/v3/docs/docs/technical-reference/smart-contracts.md

 - `msg.sender` must be the owner of the account, have the `ADMIN` permission, or have the `DELEGATE` permission.
 - If increasing the amount delegated, it must not exceed the available collateral (`getAccountAvailableCollateral`) associated with the account.
-- If decreasing the amount delegated, the staking position must have a collateralization ratio greater than the target collateralization ratio for the corresponding collateral type.
+- If decreasing the amount delegated, the liquidity position must have a collateralization ratio greater than the target collateralization ratio for the corresponding collateral type.

 Emits a {DelegationUpdated} event.